-Compensatory Education is specifically designed to meet the needs of adults who have intellectual disabilities.
+Compensatory Education is specifically designed to meet the needs of adults with intellectual disabilities.
 Students in this program must be at least 17 years old.
 The purpose of the program is to compensate adults with intellectual disabilities for the lack of, or inadequate, education received earlier.
-The focus of the Compensatory Education program is on helping the individual become as independent as possible through acquiring basic and life skills needed to function successfully in daily living.
+The focus of the Compensatory Education program is on helping the individual become as independent as possible through acquiring basic and life skills needed to function successfully in daily living

 Eligibility Criteria: To be eligible to participate in the Compensatory Education program, an individual must be 17 or older, and (a) diagnosed with mental retardation or (b) functioning on a level equivalent to mental retardation resulting from head injury or brain damage.
+Students must be able to be tested, must adhere to the college Code of Conduct, and must be able to perform activities of daily living (or be accompanied by an approved one-on-one assistant).

-Classes are offered at no cost to the student and are currently held at Rowan Vocational Opportunities in Rowan County, and at the South Campus in Cabarrus County.
+Classes are offered at no cost to the student and are currently held at the North Campus in Rowan County and at the South Campus in Cabarrus County and at other off-campus locations.
 Admission and enrollment in this program are limited.
-For more information, contact Barbara Gainey (704-216-3508 or barbara.gainey@rccc.edu).
+For more information, contact Gary Connor (704-216-3723 or gary.connor@rccc.edu).